Takdirul-Rijan/blood-donor-network-client/README.md

 ### ✅ Public Features

 - Home page with banner, featured sections, and contact form
+- About Us section explaining the mission and purpose of BloodConnect
 - Search donors by blood group, district & upazila
 - View all pending blood donation requests

 - Responsive navbar & footer

 ### 🔒 Private Dashboard Features